mailgopalv/HTC-AZ204-WebShop/README.md

 - `/api/Order` - Create, get one, get all orders
 - `/api/Product` - CRUD for products
 - `/api/Account` - Login, Register

+## Setting up User Secrets

+To securely store sensitive information such as connection strings, you can use the `dotnet user-secrets` tool.
+Follow the steps below to set up user secrets for the project:

+1. Navigate to the backend project directory:

+    ```bash
+    cd ../Contoso.Api
+    ```

+2. Initialize user secrets for the project:

+    ```bash
+    dotnet user-secrets init
+    ```

+3. Set the connection string as a user secret:

+    ```bash
+    dotnet user-secrets set "ConnectionStrings:DefaultConnection" "YOUR_CONNECTION_STRING_FOR_SQL_SERVER"
+    ```

+By using user secrets, you ensure that sensitive information is not hard-coded in your source code and is kept secure.